PoojeshShetty/chat-app-be/doc/architecture/decisions/0002-implement-postgres-database.md

 ## Decision

-Following are some of the resons for going with postgres
+Following are some of the reasons for going with postgres

 - Main reason of using postgres is in order to get some exposure in working with postgres